Mateusz-Pawlowskii/Examiner/README.md

 3. User guide
 You can fork this repository and upload it to a hosting server.
-For a preview you can visit this Heroku link: https://examiner-mp.herokuapp.com Before deployment remember to set enviormental variable - SECRET_KEY.
+For a preview you can visit this Heroku link: https://examiner-mp.herokuapp.com Before deployment remember to set enviormental variables - SECRET_KEY, EMAIL_HOST_USER, EMAIL_HOST_PASSWORD

 4. Credits:
 Mateusz Pawłowski